 September 7, 2019

 California, in adopting a new accountability system based on multiple measures, has firmly rejected the idea of a single ranking for schools.
-In this week’s podcast, Michael Kirst, the former president of the State Board of Education, tells us why he is still against the idea of a single rating for schools.
+We interview Michael Kirst, the former president of the State Board of Education, who tells us why he is still against the idea of a single rating for schools.

 For a transcript of Kirst’s comments, go here.

 And we interview Jon Deane, the CEO of GreatSchools.org, an Oakland-based parent-oriented nonprofit that ranks schools on a 1-to-10 scale, which he says many parents find helpful.